Exclusive: Philips, under investigation in U.S. and Brazil, fired whistleblower who warned of graft

 “Philips should consider that by approving and accepting these sales, it will be involved in illegal activities if discovered,” Masiero wrote to Rusckowski in an email dated October 14, 2010.

-Still, Koninklijke Philips, as the company is formally known, continued to sell to the Brazilian intermediary to fulfill the Health Ministry contracts, invoices show.
+Still, Koninklijke Philips (PHG.AS), as the company is formally known, continued to sell to the Brazilian intermediary to fulfill the Health Ministry contracts, invoices show.

 Rusckowski, who served as Philips Healthcare’s chief executive until April 2012, did not respond to requests for comment.
-He is now CEO of New Jersey-based Quest Diagnostics.
+He is now CEO of New Jersey-based Quest Diagnostics (DGX.N).

 In an emailed statement to Reuters, Philips said it is cooperating with Brazilian authorities investigating the nation’s medical device industry.
 The company said it launched an internal investigation in 2010 in response to an “anonymous complaint” but “did not identify direct evidence of wrongdoing.”
 The company said it did, however, tighten up its internal control processes in Brazil.